openvinotoolkit/openvino/docs/install_guides/installing-model-dev-tools.md

 * Post-Training Optimization Tool
 * Model Downloader and other Open Model Zoo tools

 > **NOTE**: From the 2022.1 release, the OpenVINO™ Development Tools can only be installed via PyPI.

 <a name="python-developers"></a>

 ## For Python Developers
 If you are a Python developer, you can find the main steps below to install OpenVINO Development Tools.
 For more details, see <https://pypi.org/project/openvino-dev>.

+## <a name="cpp-developers"></a>For C++ Developers
+If you are a C++ developer, you must first install OpenVINO Runtime separately to set up the C++ libraries, sample code, and dependencies for building applications with OpenVINO.
+These files are not included with the PyPI distribution.
+See the [Install OpenVINO Runtime](./installing-openvino-runtime.md) page to install OpenVINO Runtime from an archive file for your operating system.

 While installing OpenVINO Development Tools, OpenVINO Runtime will also be installed as a dependency, so you don't need to install OpenVINO Runtime separately.

 ### Step 1.
 Set Up Python Virtual Environment

 Use a virtual environment to avoid dependency conflicts.

 To create a virtual environment, use the following command: